Apoorva-ar/LoRaWAN_DRF/README.md

 # LoRaWAN_DRF
-Simulator for LoRaWAN with multiple gateways and implemenation of a novel algorithm for beacon planning.
+Simulator for LoRaWAN with multiple gateways and implemenation of a novel algorithm for beacon planning in gateways.